Festivals

 Elizabeth Boardmore One Act Play Festival

-The Boardmore Theatre gathers yearly for the annual festival of one-act plays.
+Boardmore Theatre gathers yearly for the annual festival of one-act plays.
 The festival offers the community an opportunity to celebrate live theatre and to share the talents of actors, directors, writers and technicians.
-In 2004, the festival lost one of its greatest supporters and the Dramagroup one of its co-founders, Elizabeth “Liz” Boardmore.
+In 2004, the festival lost one of its greatest supporters and the Dramagroup one its co-founders, Elizabeth “Liz” Boardmore.

 Liz came to Cape Breton with her then husband Harry Boardmore in 1966.
 Together they developed a thriving live theatre culture on Cape Breton Island.
-Their earliest works, done under the auspices of Xavier College and produced on the Lyceum stage, won national acclaim and inspired a generation of talented artists to create classics like The Rise and Follies of Cape Breton Island and the Cape Breton Summertime Revue.
+Their earliest works, done under the auspices of Xavier College and produced on the Lyceum stage, won national acclaim and inspired a generation of talented artists to create classics like The Rise and Follies of Cape Breton Island and the Cape Breton Summertime Revue. .
 From these roots the one-act festival was born in 1971; and in 1990 the CBU Theatre was formally named the Boardmore Playhouse to commemorate the contributions of Harry and Liz.

 Reflecting on the work Liz did, despite its scope, and listing her accomplishments, though there were many, seems hollow tribute to the force she was.
 Liz was the heart of the Dramagroup.
 Her passion for theatre (which was boundless), her love for her family and friends (whose number remain legion) and her unfailing directness (which was the stuff of which legends are made) found fertile ground at CBU.
 As her reputation grew, so to did her commitment to the university, to her colleagues and especially to her students.
 As an educator, Liz had no equal.
 Ready with criticism, which was always well deserved, and even more ready with praise, Liz taught all who studied with her how to think critically, act morally, and live vibrantly.

-Under her firm, yet loving guidance, thousands of students and Dramagroup members gained the self-confidence needed to strive for the loftiest goals imaginable while never losing faith should success prove elusive.
+Under her firm, yet loving guidance, thousands of students and dramagroup members gained the self-confidence needed to strive for the loftiest goals imaginable while never losing faith should success prove elusive.
 Liz, quoting Beckett, encouraged all with, “No Matter.
 Try Again.
 Fail Again.
 Fail Better.”
 Liz recognized talent but she respected hard work more.
 Her legacy to those who follow behind is her personal example.
 She continues to encourage us to reach for the stars with our feet firmly planted on the earth.
 The memory of her standing to lead an ovation, the echo of her “Bravo”, and the reflection of her kerchiefed profile backstage will sustain us as her work remains a shining example of everything to which we aspire.

-2023 TICKET INFORMATION
+2025 TICKET INFORMATION

 Admission Fees